On spectral approximation, F{\o}lner sequences and crossed products: F lner sequences and quasidiagonality

-The equivalence of the conditions in this definition is proven in Lemma~1 of \cite{Bedos97}.
-An immediate consequence of the previous definition is that the existence of a F{\o}lner net for a C*-algebra can be already verified on a generating set.

-\begin{proposition} Let $\cT\subset\cL(\cH)$ be a set of operators.
-If $\{P_i\}_i$ is a F{\o}lner net for $\cT$, then it is also a F{\o}lner net for the C*-algebra C*$(\cT)$ generated by $\cT$. \end{proposition}

-The existence of a \fn for a set of operators $\mathcal{T}$ is a weaker notion than quasidiagonality.
-Recall that a set of operators $\mathcal{T}\subset\mathcal{L}(\mathcal{H})$ is said to be quasidiagonal if there exists a net of finite-rank projections $\{P_i\}_{i\in I}$ as in Definition~\ref{def:Foelner} such that

-The F\o lner condition, in particular Eq.~(\ref{F1}), can be understood as a quasidiagonality condition, but relative to the growth of the dimension of the underlying spaces.
-It can be easily shown that if $\{P_i\}_i$ quasidiagonalizes a family of operators $\cT$, then this net of non-zero finite rank orthogonal projections is also a \fn for $\cT$.
-The notion of quasidiagonality can be extended to the abstract C*-setting, where one must be particularly careful in the non-separable case (cf.~\cite{BrownIn04,bBrown08}).
+where $\|\cdot\|_1$ and $\|\cdot\|_2$ are the trace-class and Hilbert-Schmidt norms, respectively. \end{itemize} \end{proposition} \begin{proof} (i) We just have to show that if $\{P_n\}_{n\in\N}$ is a F\o lner sequence for $\cT$ and $\1$, then it is a F\o lner sequence for $C^*(\cT\,,\,\1)$.
+For $R,T\in\cT$ the following elementary relations